João Crisóstomo de Abreu e Sousa: Career

 Crisóstomo was a member of the Advisory Junta for Public Works from 20 August to 12 October 1860, and 27 July 1866 to 28 July 1868.
 Crisóstomo became a member of the Chamber of Deputies in 1861.
 He was the Minister of Public Works from 16 January 1864 to 17 April 1865, and Minister of the Navy from 12 December 1864 to 4 March 1865.
 He was the Minister of War from 1 June 1879 to 29 January 1880.

 On 13 October 1890, Crisóstomo became the President of the Council of Ministers.
 His first cabinet consisted of Minister for the Treasury Melo Gouveia, Minister for Public Works Tomás Ribeiro, Minister for Justice Sá Brandão, Minister for Foreign Affairs José Vicente Barbosa du Bocage, and Minister for the Navy António José Enes.
 Crisóstomo also served as Minister for War in his cabinet.
 Crisóstomo's government led Portugal following the 1890 British Ultimatum.
 A financial crisis occurred on 11 May 1891, and this led to the resignation of Crisóstomo's government.

 A new government led by Crisóstomo was formed on 21 May 1891.
-His cabinet consisted of Minister for Justice Lopo Vaz, Minster for the Treasury Alberto António de Morais de Carvalho, Minister for the Navy Mariano de Carvalho, Minister of Foreign Affairs Júlio Vilhena, and Minister for Public Works João Franco.
+His cabinet consisted of Minister for Justice Lopo Vaz, Minister for the Treasury Alberto António de Morais de Carvalho, Minister for the Navy Mariano de Carvalho, Minister of Foreign Affairs Júlio Vilhena, and Minister for Public Works João Franco.
 Crisóstomo also led the War and Public Education minisries.